pyvesync Library↲

 Updating all devices without pulling a device list:

-Each product type is a property in the devices
+The devices attribute is a DeviceContainer object that holds all devices in a mutable set-like structure.
+Each product type is a property in the devices attribute:

 manager.devices.outlets = [VeSyncOutletInstances]